zanminkian/fenge/packages/fenge/README.md

 };
 ```

-You can even install and use other third-party eslint-config, like [@sxzz/eslint-config](https://www.npmjs.com/package/@sxzz/eslint-config).
+> Tips: You can even install and use other third-party eslint-config, like [@sxzz/eslint-config](https://www.npmjs.com/package/@sxzz/eslint-config).

 ### Set up Git hooks